Configure ROS Environment (Post-Installation)

 3. Set ROS Domain ID (on RPi and Host)

-Execute following command in terminal once to append line: export ROS_DOMAIN_ID=<id number>
+Execute following command in terminal once to append line: export ROS_DOMAIN_ID=<id number> at the end of the $HOME/.bashrc file.

 This allows the on-board Raspberry Pi to communicate with the host machine, exclusively, through your (wireless/wifi) network.